PH. 321.729.0934

 Yes, the IRS is notified when you buy a house.
 Mortgage companies are required by law to report large transactions to the IRS.
 This includes any cash purchase over $10,000.
 The IRS uses this information to track potential money laundering and other financial crimes.
 How the IRS Finds Out About Your Home Purchase The IRS … Read more

-Can the IRS See My Bank Account?
+Can the Government See My Bank Account UK?